 They also have an information meeting but that is only in Danish.
 You can read about

-Registering a business, tax return, business taxation scheme, etcbookkeping, deductions, invoicing, etc at SKAT
+Registering a business, tax return, business taxation scheme, bookkeeping, deductions, invoicing, etc at the Danish Tax Agency

 Tax calendar for businesses

 The tax office and the Customs Office operate under the same organisation (TOLD).
-You can contact them if you have questions regarding you personal or business tax or customs issues.
+You can contact them if you have questions regarding your personal or business tax or customs issues.